aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 While DuckDB is efficient for local development and moderate data volumes, larger-scale deployments may require thinking about cost and resource tradeoffs.

 -   **Compute vs. Storage**: For cloud environments, understand the trade-offs between compute and storage costs.
 DuckDB is compute-bound locally; in a cloud data warehouse, query complexity and data scanned directly impact costs.
--   **Incremental Processing**: `SQLMesh`'s incremental models are critical for cost optimization.
+-   **Incremental Processing**: SQLMesh's incremental models are critical for cost optimization.
 By only processing new or changed data, you significantly reduce compute resources and execution time compared to full table rebuilds.
 -   **Resource Allocation**: Fine-tune resource allocation (CPU, memory) for pipeline execution environments, especially when running on orchestrators like Airflow.
 -   **Cloud-Native Alternatives**: If the DuckDB file grows excessively large or requires distributed processing, consider migrating to cloud-native data warehouses or data lake solutions that offer scalable compute and storage.